Healthy Oatmeal Spinach Pancakes (GF)

 Can I make these spinach pancakes vegan?

 I haven’t actually tried to veganize this recipe yet, though I have done with similar recipes.
-I suggest omitting the egg and, instead, use 1/2 banana per egg or 1/2 cup applesauce (which will also naturally sweeten the green pancake batter).
+I suggest omitting the egg and, instead, use 1/2 banana per egg or 1/2 cup homemade applesauce (which will also naturally sweeten the green pancake batter).
 You may also be able to use chia egg (or flax egg) and increase the protein content.

 Green pancake with vanilla butter on top